spdk/spdk/scripts/perf/nvmf/README.md

     cd spdk
     sudo PYTHONPATH=$PYTHONPATH:$PWD/scripts scripts/perf/nvmf/run_nvmf.py
+The script uses the config.json configuration file in the scripts/perf/nvmf directory by default.
+You can specify a different configuration file at runtime as shown below: sudo PYTHONPATH=$PYTHONPATH:$PWD/scripts scripts/perf/nvmf/run_nvmf.py /path/to/config file/json config file

 The script uses another spdk script (scripts/rpc.py) so we pass the path to rpc.py by setting the Python path as a runtime environment parameter.